tdg2-org/scripts/README.md

               module only.
 Full build of individual RM up to partial bitstream.
 Requires initial full build for static region and abstract shell checkpoint.

+-RMbin      : will generate bin file in addition to bit file for -RM partial bitstreams only

 -proj       : generate BD project only. must be run with -name option.

 -full       : generate FULL project with all sources (buildable in GUI). must use with -proj